roberto-hg/roberto-hg.github.io/_pages/full_page.md

 display_categories: [projects, teaching, other]
 ---

 I am a graduating MS student in the Computer Science Department at Cornell University, studying and performing research in Machine Learning and Computer Vision.
 I am proud to be advised by <a href='https://www.cs.cornell.edu/~bharathh/'>Bharath Hariharan</a> and <a href='https://web.stanford.edu/~udell/'>Madeleine Udell</a>.
 Prior to my MS, I completed my Bachelor of Science degree in Computer Science from Cornell University, specializing in Machine Learning and Computer Vision.

 My research and engineering interests lie broadly in understanding, developing, and applying deep learning methods for computer vision and machine learning.
-Some research areas that I have been involved in throughout my graduate and undergraduate years are representation/self-supervised learning, data augmentation, deep generative models, missing data, amodal/panoptic image segmentation, 3D object detection and tracking, and parallel and distributed machine learning.
+Some research areas that I have been involved in throughout my graduate and undergraduate years are representation/self-supervised learning, data augmentation, deep generative models, missing data, amodal/panoptic image segmentation, 3D object detection and tracking, and parallel + distributed machine learning.

 I am also proud of being a teaching assistant at the Computer Science Department at Cornell University for over three years.
 Teaching seven machine learning + computer vision upper-division and graduate semester-long courses.

-Currently, I am looking for interesting machine learning (research) engineer opportunities!
+Currently, I am looking for machine learning (research) engineer opportunities!

 **Contact:** rgh224 [at] cornell.edu